 - No animal should be put in a position of experiencing severe suffering.

 Laboratory animals should not include those from animal shelters or animal control facilities.

 American Humane supports the fields of in vitro and in silico toxicology to promote and develop New Approach Methodologies and other non-animal models, such as 3D organotypic cell models with high-content and high-throughput approaches and metabolomics, proteomics, transcriptomics, miRNA profiling and imaging techniques.

-American Humane acknowledges that legal requirements may necessitate animal testing before vaccines, drugs and other products can be approved for use.
+American Humane acknowledges that legal requirements necessitate animal testing prior to the approval of vaccines, drugs and other specific products.
 Many of these products are needed to advance human and animal health.
-American Humane supports changes in laws and regulations to eliminate unnecessary animal research and applauds those industries and governments that support scientific advancements for non-animal (alternative) testing.
-For research funded by the American Humane, scientists must agree that no animals will be harmed (e.g., no induction of illness or injury) and terminal endpoints are not allowed.
+American Humane supports changes in laws and regulations to eliminate unnecessary animal research and applauds the EPA’s plan to end animal testing by 2035.